Federal Extension Benefits Update (10/04/13)

-Starting the week ending May 4, 2013, all claimants on Federal Emergency Unemployment Compensation (EUC) extensions will have their benefits reduced by 12.8%.
+- Starting the week ending May 4, 2013, all claimants on Federal Emergency Unemployment Compensation (EUC) extensions had their benefits reduced by 12.8%.
 This reduction is required by a federal law commonly known as Sequestration.
-The reduction will be effective until September 29, 2013.
+The reduction was effective until September 29, 2013.

 - On January 2, 2013 Congress passed the Tax Relief Extension Act.
 This law will extend Emergency Unemployment Compensation (EUC) benefits until the end of 2013.
 If you are currently receiving EUC benefits, please continue claiming benefits weekly to ensure timely payment.
 Please note that this Act does not provide additional weeks to claimants who have already claimed all of their EUC benefits.